programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 urllib.request.urlretrieve(url, target_file)
 ```

-As we would like to work with XML file and not a compressed file (which would be also possible, but not discussed in this lesson), we should extract it.
+As we would like to work with XML an file and not a compressed file (which would be also possible, but not discussed in this lesson), we should extract it.
 It needs some steps.
-With `gzip.open()` we open the archive file in binary read mode (it behaves similar than other file read operations in Python), and we specify a file handle (`f_in`).
+With `gzip.open()` we open the archive file in binary read mode (it behaves similar to other file read operations in Python), and we specify a file handle (`f_in`).
 We should also specify the name of the uncompressed file with the help of another regular expression. `re.sub()` substitutes strings, here we are looking for the `.gz` extension in the file name, and replace it with an empty string - in other words, we remove it.
 Note: in regular expression `.` (dot character) has a special meaning: it fits any character.
 If we want to mean the real dot, we should escape this interpretation with the blackslashes.
 Then we open a binary file for writing and utilize the `shutil.copyfileobj()` method to copy the content.

 ```Python
 with gzip.open(target_file, 'rb') as f_in: